jcheru/jcheru.github.io/_drafts/2020-05-10-your-filename.md

 ![](https://i.imgur.com/YjBAJdQ.png)
 ![](https://external-preview.redd.it/2wg4QnJ5QIhO8z0selOMdwx_8fWcLA2sEcjozc5l1EA.png?width=960&crop=smart&auto=webp&s=362d7e75e99ee9d8b5256cad41add8555102bbc5)
 ![](https://i.imgur.com/85F0Smy.png)
 The criteria is so selective, so arbitrary, so unnatural, that you just can't help but laugh.
 If the question is "what is the point?", then the answer is "there is no point."
 I've spent most of my life with the understanding that the objectiveness of numbers help us understanding something abstract, like basketball.
 But that isn't always the case.
 Sometimes, numbers just exist without a purpose.
 Sometimes an ESPN employee just has some down time, a database full of numbers, and a newfound interest in SQL joins.
+Sometimes we just need to say "neat!" and move on.

+But that
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTUxNDE3OTQsLTE0MDUyODA3ODIsLT
-U5Njk1OTk0NiwtNDExMTgyMjUyLDY4OTA5NjYyNSwtMTMxMTA4
-NTE2NSwtMTczOTk2MTEwNCwtMTI1NzA0MjgsOTUzMzkwODMwLC
-0yMTIyNjg0MzA0LDE3MDczNzEzNTYsMTM1ODIyNDk0OSwxMTEw
-ODMwNDk5XX0=
+eyJoaXN0b3J5IjpbLTk3OTQ4MjIsLTE0MDUyODA3ODIsLTU5Nj
+k1OTk0NiwtNDExMTgyMjUyLDY4OTA5NjYyNSwtMTMxMTA4NTE2
+NSwtMTczOTk2MTEwNCwtMTI1NzA0MjgsOTUzMzkwODMwLC0yMT
+IyNjg0MzA0LDE3MDczNzEzNTYsMTM1ODIyNDk0OSwxMTEwODMw
+NDk5XX0=
 -->